The campervan hire companies often have the problem that a

 licence (local, European or overseas with the

 English words 'driver's licence').
-You will also need a credit card
+You will also need

-to make the booking.
+a credit card or debit card to make the booking.

 How much does it cost?

 Most camper relocations cost $1 per day.
 Some offers include

 additional days charged at a premium.
 The additional days are

 optional, so you can always reduce the cost to $1 per day.
 Just

 change the pickup and return dates during the booking process.